pulp-platform/style-guidelines/README.md

 ## Coding Style

 - Keep the files tidy.
 No superfluous line breaks, align ports on a common boundary.
-- Don't use tabs, use spaces.
-If you really want to use tabs then use them consistently.
+- Do not use tabs, use spaces.
+If you really want to use tabs, use them consistently.
 - Name dedicated signals wiring `module foo` (output) with `module bar` (input) `signal_foo_bar`
 - Within an IP, use Interfaces to connect component instances whenever possible.
 - Use Interfaces at the top-level interface of the IP, but also provide a wrapper that “unrolls” the Interfaces into input and output ports.
-- Do not put overly larsge comment headers.
+- Do not put overly large comment headers.
 Nevertheless, try to structure your HDL code, e.g.:
 ```
   // ------------------------------------
   // CSR - Control and Status Registers
   // ------------------------------------
 ```
-- Specify memory map and integration rules while coding, using the `crazy88` (TODO: Link to Documentation) syntax
+- Specify memory map and integration rules while coding, using the `crazy88` (TODO: Link to Documentation) syntax.
 - Put `begin` statements on the same level as the block qualifier, for example:
 ```verilog
 module A (